-- 10. Other public agencies whose approval is required (e.g. permits, financing approval, or participation agreement) for the proposed project include, but are not limited to, the following:
+10. Other public agencies whose approval is required (e.g. permits, financing approval, or participation agreement.)

+Approvals from other public agencies for the proposed project include, but are not limited to, the following:

 - California Department of Fish and Wildlife

-- Antelope Valley Air Quality Management District
+- Antelope Valley Air Quality Management District (AVAQMD)

+- Los Angeles County Fire Department

+- Los Angeles Waterworks District 40

+- Los Angeles County Sanitation District #14

 - Southern California Edison

-- Los Angeles County Sanitation District #14

-- Los Angeles County Waterworks District #40

-- Los Angeles County Fire Department

 - 11. Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code Section 21080.3.1?
 If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?